All insights

 The regulation protects the system (mortgage defaults) more than it protects the individual borrower from all realistic stress scenarios.
 Which is why my real advice is always: pass TDSR with headroom, don't target maximum approval.

 For HDB properties (both HDB concessionary loans and bank loans on HDB), the Mortgage Servicing Ratio (MSR) applies on top of TDSR.
-MSR caps mortgage payments at 30% of gross monthly income — a stricter floor than TDSR's 55%.
+According to MAS Notice 645, the MSR caps mortgage payments at 30% of gross monthly income a stricter floor than TDSR's 55% that applies only to HDB and Executive Condominium purchases.

 For executive condo (EC) buyers, MSR applies for the first 10 years after purchase.
 After Year 10, the EC becomes treated as private and only TDSR applies.